cyupa/website/src/pages/help/get-started/charts/index.md

 ![Screenshot of a bar chart in Dovetail](./bar.png)

-Understand your project at a glance by combining the power of annotations on qualitative data with a quantitative visualization as a bar chart or line chart.
+Understand your project at a glance by combining the power of highlights on qualitative data with a quantitative visualization as a bar chart or line chart.

 In a project, click **Charts** to get started.